larsandreae/Coursera_Capstone/Capstone Project Report (1).md

 In which properties do the city clusters differ?

-Can one derive city clusters that could be targets for an ad campaign to promote the usage of Foursquare?
+Can one select cities within these clusters that should be targeted with an ad campaign to promote the usage of Foursquare?

 ##### Stakeholders